bclnr/kb-layout-evaluation/README.md

 ## Spreadsheet analysis

-This analisys is done in the Libreoffice spreadsheet `stats.ods`.
+This analysis is done in the Libreoffice spreadsheet `stats.ods`.

 ### Character counts